 The rest of the paper is organized as follows.
-The basic model is presented in Section I. In Section II, we study two benchmarks: nonintegration and full integration.
-Our main results appear in Section III, where we examine how the incentives to engage in "input foreclosure" following partial backward or forward integration depend on the initial ownership structure of the target firm.
-In particular, we consider two polar cases: the target has a single controlling shareholder, and the target is owned by atomistic shareholders.
-In Section IV, we examine three additional ownership structures: the target has two or more large shareholders, the acquirer holds a noncontrolling stake (i.e., a toehold) in the target, and the acquisition is made by the controlling shareholder of the firm (or another firm he controls) rather than by the firm itself.
-In Section V, we show that our model also applies, with minimal modifications, to "customer foreclosure," and we also study two extensions of our basic setup.
-In Section VI, we conclude.
-The Appendix includes technical proofs and an example that shows how our reduced-form profits can be derived from an explicit model of downstream competition.
+The basic model is presented in Section 2.
+In Section 3 we study two benchmarks: non integration and full integration.
+Our main results appear in Section 4, where we examine how the incentives to engage in "input foreclosure" following partial backward or forward integration depend on the initial ownership structure of the target firm.
+In particular, we consider two polar cases: (i) the target has a single controlling shareholder, and the (ii) the target is owned by atomistic shareholders.
+In Section 5 we examine three additional ownership structures: (i) the target has two or more large shareholders, (ii) the acquirer holds a noncontrolling stake (i.e., a toehold) in the target, and (iii) the acquisition is made by the controlling shareholder of the firm (or another firm he controls) rather than by the firm itself.
+In Section 6 we show that our model also applies, with minimal modifications, to "customer foreclosure," and we also study two extensions of our basic setup.
+In Section 7 we conclude.
+The Appendix includes technical proofs and an example that shows how our reduced form profits can be derived from an explicit model of downstream competition.